davechurchill/StarcraftAITournamentManager/README.md

 * Fix for some actions that were mistakenly allowed by the Tournament Module in BWAPI 4.1.2 and 4.2.0 ([Contribution by Chris Coxe](https://github.com/davechurchill/StarcraftAITournamentManager/issues/32))

 #### New Features
-* Client count in server GUI
+* Client count added to server GUI
 * Added win percentage by round to results
 * Menu option to open results in browser
 * New option in server settings to set StarCraft game lobby speed for all games
 * Games list and results are stored in JSON format
-* New field in detailed results: "Game End Type"
+* New field in detailed results: "Game End Type" provides more information about crashes
-* run_proxy.bat is now run from Starcraft/bwapi-data/AI
+* For proxy bots, run_proxy.bat is now run from the Starcraft directory, rather than from Starcraft/bwapi-data/AI.
+This is more consistant with DLL bots for accessing the read and write directories. run_proxy.bat can still change the working directory if needed before running the bot.
 * Bot requirements can have "!" before them to indicate that the client machine should not have that property
-* New ladder mode in settings for use with persistant ladder server (don't use this!)
 * Added BWAPI 4.4.0 support ([Contribution by Chris Coxe](https://github.com/davechurchill/StarcraftAITournamentManager/issues/34))

 ### August 2017